No EU evacuation plan for Ukraine local staff

 The dramatic fall of Kabul saw Europe scramble together a unique deal to evacuate local people linked to the EU embassy and its police-training mission in Afghanistan.

-The EU was taking in not just local colleagues and their families, but also suppliers of EU facilities.
+The EU was giving shelter not just to local colleagues and their families, but also suppliers of EU facilities, in an ongoing operation.

-And it was even evacuating "vulnerable officials or other professionals, active in the political or security sectors of Afghanistan, such as judges, prosecutors, police officers, military personnel and journalists, who were trained under, or who have been involved in the implementation of Union policies," a recent EU memo on the operation, seen by EUobserver, said.
+And it was even evacuating "vulnerable officials or other professionals, active in the political or security sectors of Afghanistan, such as judges, prosecutors, police officers, military personnel and journalists, who were trained under, or who have been involved in the implementation of Union policies," a recent EU memo on the project, seen by EUobserver, said.

-The evacuation covered over 1,000 people and the cost of getting them to safety was modest, the EU memo showed.
+The evacuation covered over 1,000 people and the cost of getting them to safety was modest, the memo showed.

 Duty of care